man3ng/cse15l-lab-reports/lab4.md

 remote: Total 58 (delta 0), reused 0 (delta 0), pack-reused 58
 Receiving objects: 100% (58/58), 376.39 KiB | 1.42 MiB/s, done.
 Resolving deltas: 100% (21/21), done.
 [man026@ieng6-201]:~:152$
 ```
+**Key Pressed:** `git <Spacebar> clone <Spacebar> git@github.com:man3ng/lab7-assignment.git <Enter>`

 ### Part Three: Step 6 From Week 7 Lab
 - After successfully cloning the repository `lab7-assignment` to my lab machine, I can now begin the testing process.
 First, on the terminal, I press `ls` to get the general idea of all the subfolders.
 Then I press `cd lab7-assignment` to get into the directory.
 Then, I press `bash test.sh` to run the test demonstrating that no edit to the files have been made and there will be an error outputted when running `ListExamplesTests.java` from `test.sh`.
 ```
 [man026@ieng6-201]:~:153$ ls
 lab7  lab7-assignment  new_file.txt  perl5  skill-demo1  wavelet